SourceFellows/mongo-query/README.md

 mongo Query uses its own simple API with `Expression`, `Field` and `Operator` types.

-You can simply define a filter type for each struct you want to query.
-Instances of this filter types can than be used as parameter to the MongoDB API.
-They will automatically be marshalled as MongoDB `bson.D` objects.
+You can define a filter type for each struct you want to query.
+Instances of these filter types can then be used as parameters for the MongoDB API and will be automatically marshaled into MongoDB `bson.D` objects.

-> **You can generate this filter types with a generator which is also part of this project**!
+> **You can generate these filter types with a generator which is also part of this project**!
 [See below](#generating-filter-types).

 ```Golang
 type ListingFilter struct {